 - Chop the veggies 1 day in advance, but don’t season until you’re ready to assemble.

 - Assemble the kabobs a few hours before grilling or the morning of.

 Pairing and Serving Ideas

-I like to use stainless steel skewers.
-You can also use wooden bamboo skewers, just make sure to soak them in water for 20 minutes prior to assembling to prevent them from burning.
+Up to you!
+I like to use stainless steel skewers, but bamboo skewers work too – just make sure to soak them in water for 20 minutes prior to using.

-For medium-rare to medium, cook about 2-3 minutes per side (about 8-12 minutes total) over medium-high heat.
-I usually do 3 minutes per side.
+For medium-rare to medium, cook about 3 minutes per side (about 12 minutes total) over high heat.
 If you want them cooked more, add another minute or two per side.
-I’d recommend using a meat thermometer: 135 F for medium-rare, 145 F for medium, 150 F for medium-well.
+For best results, I’d recommend using a meat thermometer: 135 F for medium-rare, 145 F for medium, 150 F for medium-well.

 No. The soy sauce is already salty enough.

 This recipe was published in 2021 and updated in June 2022 to include new photos and information, plus a few recipe modifications.

 - Make sure the prepped vegetables are about the same size as the meat to allow for even cooking.